zionSchulerSTEM/STEP_session_2/README.md

 The interesting thing about addition and subtraction is that in a very abstract sense, the represent a way of "undoing" each other.
 If you have 2 bricks and add 3 bricks, then you have 5 bricks.
 If you now subtract 3 bricks from the 5 bricks you now have, you are left with 2 bricks (what you started with).
 ### Graphs
+Graphs are a means of visualizing functions.
+By looking at a graph, we can often times observe trends and interesting points for observation (like minimum or maximum values).
+We can also graph two functions on the same plot and observe things like how functions grow relative to each other, where different functions have different (or the same) minimum/maximum values, etc. Pictured below are the small set of analytic functions mentioned earlier.
+These graphs were generated with the python file in the code directory.
+Feel free to look at the code, make changes (dont worry you wont break it), and try to run the code after you make changes.

 ![](img/quadratic.png)